A 15 min tutorial for Adaptive Sparse Grid (ASG)

 6. Pros & Cons: Choose between ASG, RSG, and dense grid

-ASG has significant advantages in high-dimensional modeling.
+ASG offers significant advantages for high-dimensional modeling.
 However, there is no free lunch.
-I compare multi-linear interpolation using: ASG, RSG (e.g. Smolyak), and dense grid to help readers choose the best method for their applications.
+I compare multi-linear interpolation across ASG, RSG (e.g., Smolyak), and dense grid methods to help readers select the most suitable approach for their applications.

-Remark: The comparison in the table may vary significantly by the interpolation methods. e.g. The time and space complexity of spectral approximation over the three types of grids only depend on the number of supporting nodes.
+Remark: The comparisons presented in the table may vary significantly depending on the interpolation methods used.
+For example, the time and space complexity of spectral approximation across the three grid types depends solely on the number of supporting nodes.

 IDItemASGRSGDense grid